newaetech/chipwhisperer/docs/source/custom-firmware.rst

 **************

-ChipWhisperer firmware projects can be broken down into four separate parts: the main project files, the hardware abstraction layer (HAL), crypto files, and simpleserial.
+ChipWhisperer firmware projects can be broken down into four separate parts: the main project files, the hardware abstraction layer (HAL), crypto files, and SimpleSerial.

 Main Project Files
 ==================

 These files are contained in different project folders and are unique to each project.
-This includes source files and the project makefile.
-For example, simpleserial-aes has :code:`simpleserial-aes.c` which contains :code:`main()` and various other functions for reading a key/plaintext over serial, doing an encryption, etc. The makefile for this project tells the build which custom files to use, as well as includes the simpleserial makefile and the main build makefile :code:`Makefile.inc`.
+This includes source files and the project
+Makefile.
+For example, simpleserial-aes has :code:`simpleserial-aes.c` which contains :code:`main()` and various other functions for reading a key/plaintext over serial, doing an encryption, etc. The Makefile for this project tells the build which custom files to use, as well as includes the SimpleSerial Makefile and the main build Makefile :code:`Makefile.inc`.

 HAL
 ===